rust-lang/rust/src/doc/trpl/method-syntax.md

 # Builder Pattern

-Let’s say that we want our users to be able to create Circles, but we will allow them to only set the properties they care about.
+Let’s say that we want our users to be able to create `Circle`s, but we will allow them to only set the properties they care about.
 Otherwise, the `x` and `y` attributes will be `0.0`, and the `radius` will be `1.0`.
 Rust doesn’t have method overloading, named arguments, or variable arguments.
 We employ